Praveenterax/Traffic-sign-Detection-Recognition-Matlab-RandomForest/README.md

 <!-- GETTING STARTED -->
 ## Getting Started

-This entire project can be fragmented in two parts:
+This entire project can be fragmented in to two parts:
 * Detection
 * Recognition

 ### Prerequisites

-Things required to make the project success?
+Things required to make the project a success:
 * Knowledge of Image Processing
 * Getting around Matlab
 * Machine Learning